ec-builds/enterprise-homelab/projects/media-services-platform/architecture.md

 Jellyfin follows the standardized Docker service structure under `/opt/docker`:

-> [!note]
+> [!NOTE]
-> See [Docker Container Deployment](../../docs/reference/docker/docker-container-deployment.md) for more information on the docker standard used in the lab.
+> See [Docker Container Deployment](../../docs/reference/docker/docker-container-deployment.md) for more information about the Docker standards used in the lab.

 ```text
 /opt/docker/jellyfin/